 C3I used an automated system with a computerized display.
 The system accepted feed from the FAA, tethered Aerostat balloons, all Customs and Coast Guard aircraft and vessels, inputs from JTF4.* This information was sent to all work stations giving each watchstander updated information.
 A radar contact could be traced from the beginning to the end of its trip.
 In addition to the radar contact the watchstander had the location of all law enforcement vessels and aircraft in the area and the projected destination.
 The instant access provided was invaluable in interdiction efforts.

 A hypothetical scenario is as follows. —– A Coast Guard E2C airborne detection aircraft on patrol picks up a radar blip on the monitor.
-It is a small aircraft, more than 150 miles away, headed north from Columbia, flying close to the water.
+It is a small aircraft, more than 150 miles away, headed north from Colombia, flying close to the water.
 The contact is fed into the system and a computer data base shows that there has been no flight plan filed.
 While the E2C continues its radar patrol, a Coast Guard or Customs jet is dispatched to intercept.
 Intercept is made.
 The jet matches speed and moves to within 15 yards to obtain aircraft identification number.
 It is phony.
 The jet continues surveillance or, depending on the point of intercept, a propeller driven aircraft designed for long flights takes over the intercept and trails the suspected aircraft.
 This can continue for an extended period of time with the pilot of the suspected drug running aircraft either unaware that he is being followed or trying to figure out how to lose the pursuer.
 Finally the drug-runner makes a move toward a remote airstrip in central Florida.
 An alerted Customs or Coast Guard helicopter, with night vision capabilities, is dispatched with armed lawmen on board.
 When the suspected drug-runner touches down the helicopter is behind it.
 The Federal agents jump from the helicopter and rush the plane.
 If the “hunch” is right, a drug bust has been made.

 * The FY 1989 National Defense Authorization Act designated the Department of Defense as the lead agency for the detection and monitoring program targeted against the aerial and maritime traffic attempting to bring drugs into the United States.
 Three task forces were established to direct the anti-drug surveillance efforts.
 JTF4 was located in Key West Florida.
 They coordinated through the controlling agency and were very effective.